codingMustache/codingMustache/README.md

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+In the server hosting industry IaaS stands for...
- 1. Michael Roberts
+ 1. Infrastructure as a Server
- 2. Radia Perlman
+ 2. Infrastructure as a Service
- 3. Vint Cerf
+ 3. Internet and a Server
- 4. Paul Vixie
+ 4. Internet as a Service

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Infrastructure as a Service
 </details>